vygr/ChrysaLisp/docs/lisp/iteration.md

 ## Iteration

-You can iterate over a sequence or slice of a sequence, forwards or backwards by use of the `(each! start end lambda (list seq ...))` function.
-You provide the function that will be called for the group of elements from each index position. `(each)` and `(each-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.
+You can iterate over sequences or slices of sequences, forwards or backwards by use of the `(each! start end lambda (list seq ...))` function.
+You provide a function that will be called for the group of elements from each index position. `(each)` and `(each-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.